 How to move around in Cap Skirring and Basse-Casamance

 There are no taxis available, but you can still get around by sharing a ride with other people in "Clandestinos".
-Alternatively, you can book a "Clandestinos" ride for private transportation with your hotel.
+Alternatively, you can book a "Clandestino" ride for private transportation with your hotel.

 How to get to Cap Skirring from Dakar?

-The ferry's the best way to go regarding price/comfort balance.
-But it hasn’t been working since June, and no one really knows when it'll be operating again.
+The ferry is the best way to go regarding price/comfort balance.
+But it wasn’t working when I was in Senegal, and no one really knew when it was going to be operating again.

 The fastest way to get to Casamance is by plane.
 It takes around 45 minutes from Dakar to Cap Skirring and costs around 100€ with Groupe Transair.